splunk/vault-plugin-secrets-artifactory/docs/design-principles.md

 Vault-owned permission target have in the format: `vault-plugin.pt<index of permission target counts>.<UUID of Role ID>`

 Communicate with your teams to not modify these resources.

+### Ensuring Least Privileges

+Until rollback is implemented, we ensure that least privileges at the time of role creation, we perform role creation and permission target creation/deletion in following order

+- compute what permission targets to be added/updated and what's to be removed
+- perform permission targets' removal
+- perform role creation/update
+- perform permission targets' creation/update